deepsense-ai/seahorse/docs/operations/word2vec.md

 <tr>
 <td><code>num partitions</code></td>
 <td><code><a href="../parameter_types.html#numeric">Numeric</a></code></td>
-<td>Number of partitions for sentences of words.</td>
+<td>The number of partitions for sentences of words.</td>
 </tr>

 <tr>
 <td><code>min count</code></td>
 <td><code><a href="../parameter_types.html#numeric">Numeric</a></code></td>
-<td>The minimum number of times a token must appear to be included in the model's vocabulary.</td>
+<td>The minimum number of occurences of a token to be included in the model's vocabulary.</td>
 </tr>

 </tbody>